JoshuaCS01/MusicPlayer/README.md

 # Musio – Local Music Player App

-BeatBox is a simple yet powerful music player built with **React Native** and **Expo**.
+Musio is a simple yet powerful music player built with **React Native** and **Expo**.
 It plays local audio files from your device and features playback controls using `react-native-track-player`.

 ## 📱 Features